What does your role involve?

 What are the challenges of working on aviation projects?

 Aviation is a very niche industry; it’s fast paced and we’re often working in live environments.
-You regularly find skills that are only found in this industry – although that in itself is very rewarding once you’ve mastered these!
-On top of this each airport has its own technical standards and project requirements which we have to adhere to as well as mandatory processes and sign-offs by stakeholders.
+You regularly find skills that are only found in this industry – although that in itself is very rewarding once you’ve mastered them.
+Each airport has its own technical standards and project requirements which we have to adhere to as well as mandatory processes and sign-offs by stakeholders.
 Another challenge that often crops up as a project manager is adjusting to the personality and individual requirements of each client, as no two are the same and it’s important to adapt to the needs of each.
-However, once you’ve adjusted to the environment and its particularities it’s incredibly rewarding and for me the best bit is forging good working relationships with the team that last beyond the end of the project.
+However, once you’ve adjusted to the environment, it’s incredibly rewarding and for me the best bit is forging good working relationships with the team that last beyond the end of the project.

 Finally, what do you enjoy most about your role?